 While big pharmas like Novartis, Roche, Pfizer and Johnson & Johnson struck deals in recent years to kickstart their gene therapy research, Lilly largely stayed on the sidelines.

 That appears to be changing, however.
-Lilly executives told investors the comapny was interested in more gene therapy acquisitions — perhaps hoping to fulfill its early 2020 promise to make several deals in the $1 billion to $5 billion range this year.
+Lilly executives told investors the company was interested in more gene therapy acquisitions — perhaps hoping to fulfill its early 2020 promise to make several deals in the $1 billion to $5 billion range this year.
 And now, following a small licensing deal focused on gene editing, the drugmaker has made its biggest gene therapy gamble to date by acquiring Prevail.

 "It looks like a good entry point," Lilly CEO David Ricks said in a call with analysts today.
 "I wouldn't expect this to be our last effort in gene therapy, rather our first."